azure-ad-b2c/samples/readme.md

 ## Local account policy enhancements
+- [Render dynamic dropdown box](policies/selectemail) - For scenarios where you would like to fetch information during the runtime of the authentication flow, and display this data as a dropdown box dynamically for the user to make a selection.
+In this example, a users identifier is sent to an API, which returns a set of emails for them to select.
+The selected email is returned in the token.

 - [Sign In and Sign Up with Username or Email](policies/username-or-email) - This sample combines the UX of both the Email and Username based journeys.

 - [Provide consent UI to API scopes](policies/service-consent) - For scenarios where you provide a plug and play service to other partners.
 When the user chooses to use your service through a partner application, the user must login with their account with your service, and consent to various scopes which allow your service to share information with the partner application.